athrane/quantumcat/README.md

 # Quantum cat
-Another experiment to create beat detection algorithm in cables.gl
+Another experiment to create a beat detection algorithm in cables.gl

 ## Screenshot